Renault 1 000 kg: Chronology

-During 1947 a flatbed truck version appeared along with a bare chassis version enabling users to specify their own bespoke body variants from specialist truck-body builders.
+In 1947, a flatbed truck version appeared along with a bare chassis version enabling users to specify their own bespoke body variants from specialist truck-body builders.

 In July 1949, a heavy duty 1,400 kg version joined the range, and this was also the year when four-wheel drive became an advertised option.
 By 1952, Renault offered a more modern engine for economy minded buyers and a detuned version of the 1996 cc 49 PS unit from the recently introduced Renault Frégate was an option for the 1,000 kg model.

+The Renault Colorale station wagon also used some mechanical parts alongside the engine from the 1 000 kg, which was made intentionally in order to provide the vehicle with the same durability and reliability.